 The accurate and appropriate forecast for creating a stock portfolio with the S&P500 index can be seen in Figure (5), which is currently even beyond the forecasted value based on the analysis and shows the possibility of further growth.
 The accuracy result of the proposed approach after implementation is equal to 92% and its error rate is 8%.
 For evaluation, two other criteria have been used, which are the ROC curve and the AUC rate, the result of which is shown in Figure (6).

-Figure (6), ROC result and AUC rate of the proposed approach
+Figure (6).
+ROC result and AUC rate of the proposed approach

 According to Figure (6), the ROC diagram is colored red and the middle line is regression.
 The area under the ROC to regression is called the area under the curve or AUC.
 The better the fit of the data on the ROC, the better the AUC.
 The value of AUC is 0.8460, which is 84.60% as a percentage, which is a good rate.